 Dieter Mack was born in 1954 in Speyer.
-After his first musical activities in the realm of experimental rock music and jazz, he studied composition (Huber, Ferneyhough), piano and music theory in Freiburg.
-Since 1980 he had various lectureships in music theory and Balinese music in Freiburg, Trossingen and Basel.
-In 1986 he became professor for music theory in Freiburg, and since 2003 he is professor for composition at the MHS in Lübeck.
-From 1977 until 1981 he was assistant at the Experimentalstudio of the Heinrich-Strobel-Stiftung of the SWR radio, and in 1980 he joined the Stuttgart-based ensemble ExVoCo.
-Since 1978 he conducted numerous field studies in India, Japan, but mainly in Indonesia.
-After a one-year research in Bali (1981/82) he founded his own gamelan group Anggur Jaya in Freiburg.
-The group once performed in Bali in 1998.
-Starting with a concert tour in Southeast Asia in 1988, he began his teaching career in Indonesia, and from 1992 until 1995 he was DAAD-long term lecturer at UPI-Bandung and also a member of the national curriculum commission of Indonesia.
-From 1996-2007 he was consultant of an educational and ethnomusicological research project at UPI-Bandung that was financed by the Ford Foundation.
-Since 2000 he is guest professor at the art academy ISI Surakarta.
-Currently he is head of the musicians selection committee at the DAAD (German Academic Exchange Service) and a member of the music advisory board of the Goethe Institute.
-As a guest lecturer (beside Indonesia) he has worked in the US, Canada, new Zealand, Japan, Malaysia and China.
-As a composer he prefers chamber music with bigger ensembles.
-As an author he publishes mainly on intercultural issues in music.
+After getting his first taste of music with experimental rock music and jazz, he studied composition (Huber, Ferneyhough), piano and music theory at the University for Music in Freiburg.
+Since 1980, he has held various lectureships in music theory and Balinese music in Freiburg, Trossingen and Basel.
+In 1986 he became professor for music theory in Freiburg, and he has been professor for composition at the University for Music in Lübeck since 2003.
+From 1977 until 1981 he was an assistant at the Experimentalstudio of the Heinrich-Strobel-Stiftung of the SWR radio (in 1981 he also became a fellow), and in 1980 he joined the Stuttgart-based ensemble ExVoCo.
+Numerous study visits have taken him to India, Japan and above all Indonesia since 1978.
+After a one-year research stay in Bali (1981/82), he founded his own gamelan group Anggur Jaya in Freiburg.
+The group performed in Bali in 1998.
+He began his teaching career in Indonesia in 1988 because of a concert tour of South East Asia at that time and, from 1992 until 1995, he was a DAAD (German Academic Exchange Service) long-term lecturer at UPI-Bandung and also a member of the national curriculum commission of Indonesia.
+From 1996 until 2007 he was a consultant for an educational and ethno-musicological research project at UPI-Bandung, financed by the Ford Foundation.
+He has been a guest professor in the postgraduate composition program at the art academy ISI Surakarta since 2000 until 2006.
+He was a member and later the head of the musicians selection committee at the DAAD from 2007-2019, and from 2009-2016 head of the music advisory board of the Goethe Institute.
+Alongside Indonesia, he has worked as a guest lecturer in the US, Canada, New Zealand, Japan, Malaysia and China.
+As a composer, he devotes his time to chamber music, with bigger ensembles in particular.
+As an author, he publishes mainly on intercultural issues in music.